Easy Herb French Fries

 Kitchen Tip

+If you want to make a larger batch, divide between two pots, keeping the same amounts per batch.
 These fries are best cooked right before serving.
 If you have enough room for the large pot in your fridge, you can prep and add the potatoes to the pot of oil ahead of time.
 Make sure the potatoes are fully submerged in the oil to prevent discoloration.
 Cover and refrigerate up to 1 day ahead.
 The oil will take a few more minutes to come to the boil when starting from fridge-cold.

 Tell Us Your Thoughts